Car Insurance in Everyday English, Part 2 |

-If anything happens to your car, these coverages pay to get it fixed.
+If something happens to your car, these are the coverages that will help to pay for it to get fixed.
 Hurrah!

-Collision coverage covers damages to your vehicle from an accident, regardless of fault.
+Collision coverage pays for covered damages to your vehicle from an accident, regardless of fault.
 So, it comes into play in a few different situations:

 You hit another vehicle.
 Hey, accidents happen.
 This covers the damages to your car, and knowing you have a way to get your car fixed can (hopefully!) make it sting a little less.
 If your car is totaled, this also covers the costs of a replacement vehicle.